Boeing CEO says still in talks with Embraer on strategic deal

-NEW YORK (Reuters) - Boeing Co (BA.N) is still talking with Embraer SA (EMBR3.SA) and others about a deal, Boeing Chief Executive Dennis Muilenburg said on a conference call on Wednesday, adding that the Brazilian planemaker’s products could be a boost to Boeing’s long-term strategy.
+NEW YORK, Jan 31 (Reuters) - Boeing Co is still talking with Embraer SA and others about a deal, Boeing Chief Executive Dennis Muilenburg said on a conference call on Wednesday, adding that the Brazilian planemaker’s products could be a boost to Boeing’s long-term strategy.

 The two companies announced they were discussing a potential combination in December, but no agreement has been reached that would satisfy the Brazilian government, which holds veto power over Embraer’s strategic moves.

-The talks follow Airbus’ agreement last year to buy a majority stake in Bombardier Inc’s (BBDb.TO) CSeries jetliner program, a direct rival of Embraer’s biggest E-Jets.
+The talks follow Airbus’ agreement last year to buy a majority stake in Bombardier Inc’s CSeries jetliner program, a direct rival of Embraer’s biggest E-Jets.
+(Reporting by Alwyn Scott; Editing by Bill Rigby)